 Greg Williams is the former Director of Human Behavior Pattern Recognition & Analysis / Irregular Warfare for CUBIC Applications, San Diego, California USA and for Orbis Operations, LLC, in McLean, Virginia USA.
-Greg is the current Director of Training and Strategic Operations for Arcadia Cognerati, LLC in Gunnison, Colorado USA.
+Greg is the current Director of Training and Innovation for Arcadia Cognerati, LLC in Gunnison, Colorado USA.

 Greg created Combat Profiling and the Combat Profiling Program of Instruction (POI) and the USJFCOMs highly successful Border Hunter Program of Instruction (POI).
 Greg was the architect of the US Marine Corps highly successful Combat Hunter program.
 The programs Greg Williams developed [Combat Profiling, HBPR&A (Human Behavior Pattern Recognition & Analysis), ASAT (Advanced Situational Awareness Training), MASAT (Maritime Advanced Situational Awareness Training), SOFSAT (Special Operational Forces Advanced Situational Awareness Training), ITSAT Insider Threat Situation Awareness Training)] are scientifically and academically vetted and Combat tested (Iraq, Afghanistan, HOA) and currently used by many DoD Agencies, US Forces, and Homeland Defense partners.
 Greg has provided training to NATO, UN forces, ISAF and numerous others inside and outside ‘the wire’.